SN

 Top tips for flying with Brussels Airlines

-• If you’re looking for the cheapest Brussels Airlines tickets, then try to fly from Amsterdam, where flights have been cheapest lately.
-The cheapest route from here available recently is to Madrid, and cost $116.
+• If you’re looking for the cheapest Brussels Airlines tickets, then try to fly from Madrid, where flights have been cheapest lately.
+The cheapest route from here available recently is to Copenhagen, and cost $176.

 • The cheapest month for flights with Brussels Airlines is January, while the most expensive is generally October.